Life is full of risks.

 Today when someone loses his or her job, they collect unemployment insurance – which you’ve been paying into since your first day on the job.
 However, in a post-apocalyptic world, it’s a guarantee you lost your job.
-Unless, of course, you’re the last guy at the CDC trying to orchestrate a cure for a deadly pandemic.
+Unless you’re the last guy at the CDC trying to orchestrate a cure for a deadly pandemic.

 But for everyone else, you’re out of work.

-So instead of unemployment insurance, you live a resilient life, one where you build a food stockpile, start a backyard garden and keep chickens out-back.
+So instead of unemployment insurance, you live a resilient life, building a food stockpile, starting a backyard garden, and keeping chickens out back.

 This type of unemployment insurance can keep your family ALIVE.

-So are the weapons and ammo keep you in your safe at home.
+So are the weapons and ammo keeping you safe at home.

 Not only can that AR-15 or Glock 9mm be your homeowner’s insurance, but it can also be your property insurance and even your life insurance policies.

 Now I know what you are saying – it’s a long shot you’ll wind up in a total breakdown of society, a post-apocalyptic nightmare scenario.

 Maybe it’s a hundred-thousand to one long shot, right?

 You face similar odds of your house burning down.
 And similar odds of dropping dead at age fifty.
 Yet – you still have homeowners’ insurance.
 You may even have life insurance as well.